luontola/territory-bro/docs/guide.md

 ## Getting Started

-1. Visit <https://beta.territorybro.com/register> to add a new congregation to Territory Bro.
+1. Visit <https://beta.territorybro.com> and register a new congregation in Territory Bro.
 You will need to login using your Google or Facebook account.

 2. After registering the congregation, there is a link to download a *QGIS project file* for your congregation.
 Save the project file on your computer.